 What is a Luffa Gourd?

-Luffa, also known as loofah, vegetable sponge or dishcloth gourds, are grown mainly for their useful fibrous tissue skeleton.
-Young fruits can be eaten as squash, used in stews or even used in place of cucumbers.
+Luffa (Luffa aegyptiaca and Luffa acutangula), also known as loofah, vegetable sponge, or dishcloth gourds are grown mainly for their useful, fibrous tissue skeleton.
+Young fruits can be eaten as squash, used in stews, or even used in place of cucumbers.

 The luffa gourd plant is an annual tropical or subtropical climbing vine.
 When the fruit section of the plant matures, it can be used as an organic bath or kitchen sponge.
-Some people even use the juice of this very beneficial plant to treat jaundice.
+Some people have even been known to use it to treat jaundice.

 Luffa Gourd Planting

-Growing luffa plants is an enjoyable project but not one for the inpatient.
-Luffa is cold sensitive and takes a very long time to mature into a dried sponge, so luffa gourd planting should not be attempted if you don’t have the patience to wait.
+Growing luffa plants is an enjoyable project but not one for the impatient.
+Luffa is cold sensitive and takes a long time to mature into a dried sponge, so luffa gourd planting shouldn’t be attempted if you don’t have the patience to wait.

-Sow gourd seeds 8 to 12 inches apart along a fence as soon as the ground is warm enough in the spring to work and all danger of frost has passed.
+Sow gourd seeds 8 to 12 inches (20-31 cm.) apart along a fence as soon as the ground is warm enough to work and all danger of frost has passed in spring.
 To facilitate germination, scrape the seed coat with a file or allow seeds to soak for at least 24 hours.
-Seeds are very slow to sprout so gardeners should not lose faith.
+Seeds are very slow to sprout, so gardeners should not lose faith.
 Seeds can also be started indoors several weeks before the last frost.
-Plant one to three plants in a hill and space hills 6 feet apart.
+Plant one to three plants in a hill and space hills 6 feet (2 m.) apart.

 Luffa plants like full sun and organic soil.
-Mulch should be used, away from the stem, to help retain moisture and protect the plant.
+Mulch should be used, away from the stem, to retain soil moisture and protect the plant.

 Luffa Plant Care

-Once the plants begin to grow, you can remove all the first flowers, any male flowers and the first four lateral branches.
+- Once the plants begin to grow, remove all the first flowers, any male flowers, and the first four lateral branches.
 This will result in stronger fruit.